801C07/bwhthd.github.io/about.md

 ---
 layout: page
-title: About the site, the author, the life, the universe and everything more.
+title: About Ben
 ---

 <div class="message">
-  Ben Whitehead
+  A Gentleman and a Scholar
 </div>

 A First Level Header